mathieu-charbonnel/mol_parser/README.md

 Deployed on AWS Amplify, can acess the app here: https://master.d2zahlfw7fcntw.amplifyapp.com/

-The lambda function is used via a REST API from AWS but is here for information.
+The lambda function is used via a REST API from AWS but is here for information: lambda.py .

 This API is called in App.jss .